shahabafshar/KMCView/PROJECT_STRUCTURE.md

 ---

-**Focus**: This streamlined structure allows developers to focus on the core enhanced GUI viewer while preserving development history in the backup directory.
+**Focus**: This streamlined structure allows developers to focus on the core enhanced GUI viewer for optimal performance and maintainability.